maxsealey/normalization-and-relationalDB-design/README.md

 #### Part A:

 Construct a normalized physical database model to represent the ordering process for Nora’s Bagel Bin by doing the following:

-Note: Before proceeding, familiarize yourself with the ordering process for Nora’s Bagel Bin by reviewing the following documents in the Supporting Documents section of this task: the shop’s unnormalized sales order form (“Bagel Order Form”) and the first normal form (1NF) provided in the “Nora’s Bagel Bin Database Blueprints.”

 1. Complete the second normal form (2NF) section of the attached “Nora’s Bagel Bin Database Blueprints” document by doing the following: